Home Networking Basics - diagram

 If you want to stream media from a PC, bandwidth issues can lead to poor or broken performance.
 Simply put, if you want to do it right, a wired Local Area Network is the best option.

-A router is different from a modem, in that a modem connects you to the internet (it’s the box your internet provider put in your home when you purchased internet access), and a router allows multiple connections to that router, allowing for example your PC and your video game and entertainment system to access the Internet, and each other at the same time.
+A router differs from a modem, as a modem directly connects you to the internet.
+The router is the box your internet provider put in your home when you purchased internet access.
+Further, a router allows multiple connections to that router.
+For example, this allows your PC and your video game and entertainment system to access the Internet, and each other, at the same time.
 Some modems have routers built in, which would mean they have multiple Ethernet ports on the back.

 Required Hardware for a Router Connection